zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 **NOTE**: `gettingStarted`, `support`, and `termsAndConditions` are members of the  `links` parameter in the `config` variable.

-## Custom domain questionnaire template
+## Questionnaire template

 The following template contains questions that your team answers previous to the granting of the custom domain.
-You may want to make a copy and fill the details.
+You should determine the settings and values for your extension previous to filling out the questionnaire, by reviewing the values in the tables located in the [Override links](#override-links),  [Branding and chrome](#branding-and-chrome), and [Tile Gallery](#tile-gallery) sections.
+You may also want to use settings that were specified in [Default Dashboard](#default-dashboard), if you decide to create one.

+You and your team should reach out to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Custom Domains">Leon Welicki and Adam Abdelhamed</a> in the process of answering the questionnaire.

+The main questions to answer, other than the settings and values, are the following.

 1. Why do you need a Custom Domain?